stratisproject/lss-ejector/docs/README.md

 ## Requirements

  * 1,000,000 STRAX (additional STRAX is required to fuel gas fees)
- * A linux-based host which will be configured by the Stratis Launcher
+ * A Linux-based host which will be configured by the Stratis Launcher
  * A Windows or macOS device that can run the Stratis Launcher

 ## Important Considerations